What is fingerprinting?

 Fingerprinting is also a technique used to perform mobile attribution.
 When a user clicks on an ad that has a tracking link attached, this information is collected by third-party attribution providers and combined in order to create a unique device fingerprint.
 If the user then downloads or opens a mobile app after clicking the ad, the attribution provider is able to match their device fingerprint with the previous ad click and correctly attribute it to subsequent user actions.
 This added layer of attribution ensures that advertisers are able to pinpoint exactly which ads are leading to valuable app installs or in-app activity, regardless if the user has cleared their cookies.

-Mobile device identifiers are also only available inside apps, which means that any ad campaigns that are using a mobile web environment will require the use of fingerprinting to perform attribution.
+Mobile device identifiers are also only available inside apps, which means that any ad campaigns that are using a mobile web environment may need the use of fingerprinting to perform attribution.
 For example, our probabilistic attribution FAQ page provides the following examples of mobile web campaigns that make use of fingerprinting for attribution:

 - Email campaigns